Bissara: Preparation

+In Egypt, bissara also includes herbs or leafy greens—particularly parsley, mint, dill, spinach, or molokhiya, though the latter is more commonly added by Egyptian expatriates in Palestine—and is eaten with bread as a dip.

+Moroccan cuisine

-In Morocco, bissara is popular during the colder months of the year, and can be found in town squares and various alleyways.
+In Morocco, bissara is popular during the colder months of the year and can be found in town squares and various alleyways.
 It is typically served in shallow bowls or soup plates, and topped with olive oil, paprika, and cumin.
 Bread is sometimes eaten dipped into the dish, and lemon juice is sometimes added as a topping.

+Similar dishes

+Tova Dickstein, an expert in ancient food, linked the ancient Jewish dish known as mikpah or mikpah ful, mentioned multiple times in rabbinic literature, to the modern bissara.
+Ancient sources describe it as a dip made from fava beans, garlic, mint, and olive oil.
+Due to its frequent appearance in the Mishnah, which also includes a halakhic rule stating that a sukkah may only be abandoned during rain once the mikpah has become wet and smelly, she referred to it as the "national dish" of the ancient Israelites.